Managing returns from parental leave: A guide for NZ employers

 Supporting feeding in the workplace

-Employers have specific obligations to accommodate breastfeeding employees returning to work.
+Employers have specific obligations to accommodate employees who wish to breastfeed or express at work.

 Legal requirements